hypo69/hypo/docs/gemini/consultant/ru/endpoints/advertisement/facebook/header.md

 """
 .. module:: src.endpoints.advertisement.facebook.header
    :platform: Windows, Unix
-    :synopsis: This module contains header information for Facebook advertisement endpoints.
+   :synopsis:  This module contains functions for handling Facebook advertisement headers.

 """
+MODE = 'dev'

 import sys
 import json
-from pathlib import Path
-from packaging.version import Version from src import gs from src.utils.jjson import j_loads from src.logger import logger
+from packaging.version import Version from pathlib import Path from src.utils.jjson import j_loads from src.logger import logger

-MODE = 'dev'

 def get_project_root(marker_files=('pyproject.toml', 'requirements.txt', '.git')) -> Path:
     """
-    Finds the root directory of the project starting from the current file's directory.
+    Finds the root directory of the project starting from the current file's directory, searching upwards and stopping at the first directory containing any of the marker files.

     :param marker_files: Filenames or directory names to identify the project root.
     :type marker_files: tuple
-    :raises FileNotFoundError: If no marker file is found
-    :returns: Path to the root directory.
+    :returns: Path to the root directory if found, otherwise the directory where the script is located.
+    :rtype: Path
     """
-    current_path = Path(__file__).resolve().parent
+    current_path: Path = Path(__file__).resolve().parent
-    project_root = current_path
+    project_root: Path = current_path
     for parent in [current_path] + list(current_path.parents):
         if any((parent / marker).exists() for marker in marker_files):
             project_root = parent